sllynn/unittest-example/README.md

 #### Running the tests

 1. If your IDE has integration support for _scalatest_, you may be able to run the tests directly from the editor (no special configuration options are required).
-2. Otherwise, create a run task / configuration that calls `sbt test` (to run all tests) or `sbt "testOnly com.stuartdb.unittestexample.pipelineTest"` to just run a single test.
+2. Otherwise, create a run task / configuration that calls `sbt test` (to run all tests) or `sbt "testOnly com.stuartdb.unittestexample.aggregationFuncsTest"` to just run a single test.
+The `pipelineTest` integration test requires copying the parquet dataset to DBFS in your Databricks workspace.

 #### Running the full pipeline